learn-with-me/Notes-Kubernetes/README.md

 # Kubernetes

+> Note: This project has been archived because of other ongoing efforts.
+Check out the [org home page](https://github.com/learn-with-me) to get information related to kubernetes and other topics.
+Alternatively check out [Software Engineering Fundamentals](https://learn-with-me.github.io/Software-Engineering-Fundamentals/) website for info related to kubernetes.

 Kubernetes was born at Google after learnings from their other systems Borg and Omega.
 Kubernetes can often be referred as `k8s` with 8 as the number of characters between the word.

 Just like an orchestra, Kubernetes cares about high-level stuff over starting/stopping containers.
 It cares about how many containers to run, which nodes to run them on, scheduling, scaling, healing, updating,...